ryanlandvater/Iris-Codec/README.md

 Once loaded, you can access image data in a manner similar to the C++ and Python Iris-Codec API.
 Importantly, the metadata will be returned in IrisCodec::Abstraction C++ types (file metadata abstractions) exposed using Emscripten bindings.
 Refer to the included TypeScript file for those definitions.
 Image tile data will be returned as an image (MIME) source and can be used directly as an image data source.

+### Promise Wrapper Functions
-We support callback notation presently as it is both common/well established with JS programmers and easy to construct promises from a callback; however it is more challening to reformat a promise into a callback structure for legacy support.
+We support callback notation presently as it is both common/well established with JS programmers and easy to construct promises from a callback; however it is more challenging to reformat a promise into a callback structure for legacy support.
 We may simply move to promises in the future.
 If you wish to wrap file access in promise structures, here are example definitions:

 ```js
 // Wraps Module.validateFileStructure (url, callback) in a Promise
 function validateFileStructureAsync(Module, fileUrl) {